neuropsychology/NeuroKit/.github/CONTRIBUTING.rst

 How to write
 ^^^^^^^^^^^^^^

-The documentation that is on the `website <https://neurokit2.readthedocs.io/en/latest/>`_ is automatically built by the hosting website, readthedocs, from `reStructured Text (RST) files <https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_ (a syntax similar to markdown) or from `jupyter notebooks (.ipynb) <https://jupyter.org/>`_ Notebooks are preferred if your example contains code and images.
+The documentation that is on the `website <https://neuropsychology.github.io/NeuroKit/>`_ is automatically built by a `GitHub action <https://github.com/neuropsychology/NeuroKit/blob/master/.github/workflows/docs-build.yml>`_, from `reStructured Text (RST) files <https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_ (a syntax similar to markdown) or from `jupyter notebooks (.ipynb) <https://jupyter.org/>`_ Notebooks are preferred if your example contains code and images.